 • A claim under the Guardianship (Missing Persons) Act 2017 and the Presumption of Death Act 2013 where missing individual had left a suicide note.

-• A claim under the Inheritance (Provision for Family and Dependants) Act 1975 in circumstances where eligibility was disputed and the deceased had transferred over £1m to Pakistan with HMRC yet to make a determination as to whether they were failed investments or taxable lifetime gifts.
+• Advising on various claims under the Inheritance (Provision for Family and Dependants) Act 1975 including a claim in circumstances where eligibility was disputed and the deceased had transferred over £1m to Pakistan with HMRC yet to make a determination as to whether they were failed investments or taxable lifetime gifts and an out of time claim.

 • Acting on a complex breach of trust and knowing receipt claim involving 9 parties which was listed for a 10 day trial.